Insticator/amphtml/extensions/amp-insticator/amp-insticator.md

 ## Behavior

-Implement the below element into your website code in the location in which you wish to see it visually appear on your website.
+Implement the below element into your website code in the location you wish to see it visually appear on your website.

 Example:cote
 ```html